How to Use BU Libraries Search

 Know what you’re looking for?

-Including as many words from the title or an author name in your search is a good place to start.
-For articles, you may have success copying and pasting the article title from a citation, or even the entire citation.
+For most items, include words from the title or author’s name in your search.
+For articles, try copying and pasting the article title from a citation.

-If you know the exact title (or exact portion of a title) you can use quotation marks around your search [Examples: “A Brief History of Time”, “Huckleberry Finn”], but note that variations in spelling and punctuation can prevent a match to the proper result.
+If you know the exact title you can use quotation marks around your search [Examples: “A Brief History of Time”, “Huckleberry Finn”].
+Variations in spelling and punctuation sometimes prevent a match to the proper result.

-The Material Type filter can also quickly limit results to articles, books, or other types of resources.
+The Material Type filter can limit results to articles, books, or other types of resources.

 Doing research on a topic?